 Hydrolysis critical environments

 Polyamide 6 has better ductility than polyamide 66.
-At lower temperatures this makes it a tougher material; less impact sensitive, less notch sensitive and with ductile behavior at lower temperatures.
-The result: Safer parts (less risk of splintering at low temperatures) and lower breakages levels during processing because parts are tougher coming out of the mold.
-For unmodified grades where lower temperatures are found, polyamide 6 provides the better performance: Typical applications for this low temperature performance are power tools, ski and snowboard bindings, and automotive exterior parts.
+At lower temperatures this makes it a tougher material – less impact sensitive, less notch sensitive and with ductile behavior at lower temperatures.
+The result: Safer parts (less risk of splintering at low temperatures) and lower breakage levels during processing because parts are tougher coming out of the mold.
+For unmodified grades where lower temperatures are found, polyamide 6 provides the better performance.
+Typical applications for this low temperature performance are power tools, ski and snowboard bindings, and automotive exterior parts.